 We also look at subgroup analyses of performance gaps during 2021 specifically (the most recent year of data; Figure 4).
 Results represent separate regressions for each student subgroup listed.
 The pattern of larger asynchronous/FtF than synchronous/FtF gaps is remarkably consistent across all groups, but is especially notable for certain groups.
 The most pronounced differences are by race.
-Asynchronous/FtF and asynchronous/synchronous performance gaps are particularly large for Hispanic and Black students, though relatively imprecise estimates for Black students translate into a slight overlap in confidence intervals for the synchronous/FtF and synchronous/FtF performance gaps.
+Asynchronous/FtF and asynchronous/synchronous performance gaps are particularly large for Hispanic and Black students, though relatively imprecise estimates for Black students translate into a slight overlap in confidence intervals for the synchronous and asynchronous estimates.
+Asian students had the smallest asynchronous/FtF and synchronous/FtF performance gaps.
 These patterns suggest that performance advantages in synchronous relative to asynchronous courses are widely shared, but that traditionally underserved groups like Black and Hispanic students may especially benefit from greater access to synchronous courses as an online option.